 In 2015, the KU-KSBDC provided almost 1900 hours of one-to-one consulting and 500 hours of other community engagement.
-While

-As part of the cooperative model, economic impact is measured annually by The Docking Institute in cooperation with the Kansas Small Business Development Center.
+While annually by The Docking Institute in cooperation with the Kansas Small Business Development Center.
 As reported in April of 2015, KU-KSBDC's services provided the below economic impacts: